diacqi/blog/content/posts/a-poem.md

 ---

 Now pleasing sleep had seal'd each mortal eye,
-Stretch'd in the tents the Grecian leaders lie:
+Stretch'd in the tents them Grecian leaders lie:
 The immortals slumber'd on their thrones above;
 All, but the ever-wakeful eyes of Jove.(76)
 To honour Thetis' son he bends his care,